-Leggings refers to close fitting pants that usually stop at the ankle and has an elasticized waist.
-Tight sleek look of the leggings makes the legs look elongated and that is one of the reasons why I love wearing leggings with all my tunics.
+Leggings refer to close-fitting legwear that usually stops at the ankle and has an elasticized waist.
+The tight, sleek look of the leggings makes the legs look elongated, which is one reason why I love wearing leggings with all my tunics.
 They make my legs look good.
-But I am not a fan of the knit ones available in the market by the dozen.
-Agreed that they come in all shades and tones but I love my cotton.
+Agreed that the knit leggings available in shops are quite good and come in all shades and tones, but I love my woven cotton.

-The pattern given here lets you make a cool leggings in your favourite cotton cloth.The bias cut of the pattern gives it the necessary stretch and the gusset we sew to the pattern allows you to wear it comfortably.
+The pattern given here lets you make good looking leggings in your favourite cotton cloth.The bias cut of the pattern gives it the necessary stretch and the gusset we sew to the pattern allows you to wear it comfortably.

 The leggings come somewhere between the tights and pants in the garment grades.
-One single rule for wearing is not to confuse Leggings with pants.
-They are not to be worn on their own as an alternative to pants.
+You should be able to distinguish Leggings from pants.
+They are not to be worn as an alternative to pants.
 They are usually worn under slightly long tunics/ tops or long jackets.

 This leggings pattern is one of the easiest pant patterns to draft and to sew.
-After you have made it you will be wondering why you didn’t make one before .
-The elastic waistband and the bias cut makes this very comfortable and the slit opening near the ankle maintains the close fitting cut.
+After you have made it, you will wonder why you didn’t make one.
+The elastic waistband and the bias cut make this very comfortable, and the slit opening near the ankle maintains the close-fitting cut.

 How much cloth is needed to make leggings